groupdocs-search/GroupDocs.Search-for-.NET/Docs/content/search/net/developer-guide/advanced-usage/indexing/character-types.md

 productName: GroupDocs.Search for .NET
 hideChildren: False
 ---
 This page contains descriptions of all character types.
 Character types differ in how characters of these types are indexed.
-For more information on managing the Alphabet, see the [Character types]({{< ref "search/net/developer-guide/advanced-usage/indexing/character-types.md" >}}) page in the [Character types]({{< ref "search/net/developer-guide/advanced-usage/indexing/character-types.md" >}}) section.
+For more information on managing the Alphabet, see the [Alphabet]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/alphabet.md" >}}) page in the [Managing dictionaries]({{< ref "search/net/developer-guide/advanced-usage/managing-dictionaries/_index.md" >}}) section.

 ## Regular characters